bsgriggs/mendix-usa-map/README.md

 ### Heat Map Tab
   ![Heat Map Widget Settings](https://github.com/bsgriggs/mendix-usa-map/blob/media/heatmap_setting.png)
 #### General
-  **Use Heat Map? -** A boolean to enable the heat map color calulation.
+  **Use Heat Map? -** A boolean to enable the heat map color calculation.
-  **Heat Percent -** A decimal attribute that should be between 0.00 and 1.00 You should calculate this attibute inside your data source microflow.
+  **Heat Percent -** A decimal attribute that should be between 0.00 and 1.00 You should calculate this attribute inside your data source microflow.
 This value is used to calculate the color used to represent the State.
-For example with the default color settings, a State with the Heat Percent of 0.1 would show as slightly yellow, 0.4 would show as orange, and 0.8 would show as red.
+For example with the default color settings, a State with a Heat Percent of 0.1 would show as slightly yellow, 0.4 would show as orange, and 0.8 would show as red.
-  **Show Gradient? -** When enabled, a bar will be displayed below the graph with the full color range available.
+  **Show Gradient? -** When enabled, a bar will be displayed below the graph with the full-color range available.
 #### Heat Map Colors (HSL)
-  **H Range -** The distance bewteen the highest H value and the lowest H value.
+  **H Range -** The distance between the highest H value and the lowest H value.
   **H Offset -** A constant increase to the range.
   **S -** The second parameter in the HSL function.
-This applies a scew to the function and would best be described by experimenting with the function in CSS.
+This applies a skew to the function and would best be described by experimenting with the function in CSS.
   **L -** The third parameter in the HSL function.
-This applies a scew to the function and would best be described by experimenting with the function in CSS.
+This applies a skew to the function and would best be described by experimenting with the function in CSS.

   **Color Calculation**
   This widget calculates the variable color for each State using this formula: